cdoublev/css/doc/README.md

 A CSS parser must validate rules and declarations *in the context*, which is not defined anywhere nor passed as an argument.

 When grouping at-rules like `@media` and `@supports` are nested in a style rule, the grammar of their block value changes.
-When using `CSSRule.insertRule()`, the node representing `CSSRule` does not exist.
+When using `CSSGroupingRule.insertRule()`, the node representing `CSSGroupingRule` does not exist.
 So the context must be initialized with its CSSOM representation.

 The context representation must allow accessing the parent rule definition, which must tell: